petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-task-timers.md

 ---
 # Using Task Timers

 Task nodes can include [task timers](../../developer-guide/workflow-task-node-reference.md#task-timers) to trigger an action after a specified time period.
-Timers are useful for ensuring a task does not go unattended for a long time.
+Timers are useful for ensuring a task does not go unattended for too long.
 Available timer actions include sending an additional notification, reassigning the asset, or creating a timer action.

 ![Use task timers to execute actions when a task fails to progress.](./using-task-timers/images/01.png)